Vidyo/MongooseIM/doc/developers-guide/logging.md

 # Filtering logs by module

-Setting loglevel in ejabberd.cfg to debug leads to a flood of messages in logs.
+Setting loglevel to `debug` leads to a flood of messages in logs.
-To set a custom loglevel for a module, call:
+To set different loglevel for just one module, call:

 ```erlang
 ejabberd_loglevel:set(3).